LICEF/lompad/readme.txt

 -------------------

-To compile and build LomPad, you must have Apache Ant build tool (http://ant.apache.org/) Once ant is installed, you just need to type, at the command line in current directory :
+To compile and build LomPad, you must have Apache Ant build tool (http://ant.apache.org/) Once ant is installed, make a build.properties file from sample-build.properties.
+If needed, you can change some property values.
+To build the application, at the command line, in current directory, type :

 ant

-This action produce an executable Jar (LomPad.jar) that can be launch on differnt OS.
+This action produce an executable Jar (LomPad.jar) that can be launched on different OS.